5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 * That a match as well, so the engine performs a look-ahead: _without moving forward_ it tries the match the character _after_ the current one to be a word boundary.
 A space character qualifies as a word boundary.
 * Thats a success, too, so the "ger" is replaced by a single `⌹`.

-I> What is important to realize is that the current position does not change when a look-behind or a look-ahead is performed (though the current position might change as a result of a failing test); that's why they are called zero-length assertions.
+I> What is important to realize is that the current position does not change when a look-behind or a look-ahead is performed; that's why they are called zero-length assertions.

 In the same way the following two appearances of "ger" are replaced by `⌹` because both `!` and `.` qualify as word boundaries as well.
 The "ger" in "Jaeger" was not replaced beecaus the look-behind failed: "e" is not a word boundary.
 Same for the last one: neither "ä" nor "ß" qualify as word boundaries because they are non-ASCII characters.

-That makes word boundaries pretty useless for other languages then English!
+That makes word boundaries pretty useless for other languages than English!
 Luckily with version 16.0 Dyalog was able to start using version 8 of the PCRE engine which now supports the Unicode definition of word boundaries.
 To take advantage of this feature we have to specify the "UCP" option:

 ~~~
       ss←'ger :ger ger!
 Jaeger Jägerßabc'